 Okay, so to get this looking like an industrial chest of drawers, I grabbed a hardwood board from my stash and cut it to length with my miter saw.
 Then, I sketched out my design and traced it onto the board.
 The best way to get the design is measure to find center, create a template exactly half the size, then trace it on both ends of the board flipping it at center.
 That allows you to replicate your design exactly on both sides.

 I even decided to replace those knobs with new pulls, so I filled the holes and sanded those too.
-Next, I lightly sanded everything down for a fresh finish to be applied.
+Next, I lightly sand everything down.

 Enter in a new